 The most effective way of dealing with frostbite is to prevent it from occurring in the first place.
 If you know you will be exposed to the cold weather, following these tips can literally save your toes:

-• Burning sensation and swelling from collected fluid that may
+- Burning sensation and swelling from collected fluid that may last for weeks

 Mild frostbite is treated by re-warming the affected area, washing it with an antiseptic, and applying a sterile dressing.
 If medical care is not available immediately, seek shelter and re-warm a mildly frostbitten area in warm water (101° to 104° F) or by repeatedly applying warm cloths to the area for 30 minutes.
 Never use hot water, fire, a heating pad, or other dry heat because these methods may burn the skin before the feeling returns.